voku/Simple-PHP-Code-Parser/README.md

 - Function / Method Parameter (**PHPParameter**)

-This code is forked from [JetBrains/phpstorm-stubs](https://github.com/JetBrains/phpstorm-stubs/tree/master/tests) but you can't use the classes from "phpstorm-stubs" directly, because the are in a test namespace and the autoloader is "autoload-dev", so here is a extended version.
+This code is forked from [JetBrains/phpstorm-stubs](https://github.com/JetBrains/phpstorm-stubs/tree/master/tests) but you can't use the classes from "phpstorm-stubs" directly, because they are in a test namespace and the autoloader is "autoload-dev", so here is a extended version with support for [ondrejmirtes/BetterReflection](https://github.com/ondrejmirtes/BetterReflection).

 We will use:
-- "PHP Reflection" AND / OR "nikic/PHP-Parser"
+- "BetterReflection" AND "PHP-Parser"
-- phpDocumentor (+ psalm)
+- "phpDocumentor" AND "psalm" for phpdocs

 ### Install via "composer require"